 This is not a pretty picture.

 And yet, this may be more common than you realize.
 According to a recent Rent.com survey, the most common problem that renters have to call their landlords to fix is a clogged toilet, regardless of whether it’s the landlord or tenant’s responsibility.
-It also happens to be the one thing renters would be most embarrassed to call their landlord about.
+It also happens to be the one thing renters are most embarrassed to call their landlord about.

-Let’s spare everyone the embarrassment by going over a whole host of different ways you can unclog a toilet without calling for backup.
-No matter what the “blockage” may be, there are a number of tools and strategies that you can use to get your plumbing back in working order.
+Let’s spare everyone the embarrassment by going over a whole host of different ways you can unclog a toilet without involving your landlord.
+No matter what the “blockage” may be, there are a number of tools and strategies that you can use to get your plumbing in working order.

 The Plunger Method

-Perhaps the most common way of clearing a clogged toilet drain is to use a plunger.
+The most common, and obvious, way of clearing a clogged toilet drain is to use a plunger.
 For those of you who have been living in an igloo in the Yukon for the last 50 years and are unfamiliar with what a plunger is, it sort of resembles a rubber suction cup on a stick.

-The only thing you really need to know about how to use a plunger is this: It works on the principle of brute force to kind of blast through whatever is blocking your pipe.
+The only thing you really need to know about how to use a plunger is this: It works on the principle of brute force to kind of blast through whatever is lodged in your apartment toilet.

-When choosing a plunger, you are going to want to opt for the heavy-duty kind that will able to appropriately seal over your toilet hole.
+When choosing a plunger, opt for the heavy-duty kind that can appropriately seal over your toilet hole.
 Insert the rubber end into the bowl, seal it over the hole by pressing out any air, and then give the thing a few good jabs.
-This will push water into the pipe with enough force to push the clog through.
+This will push and pull water and air into the pipe with enough force to dislodge the clog.
 At least that is the idea.
 Before you plunge, make sure to turn off the water to the toilet by turning the valve behind the bowl.
 This will prevent an overflow from overzealous flushing.

 The Finesse Method

 If plunging proves ineffective, you may have a “deeper” problem on your hands.
 Run your bathroom sink and tub and listen for distressed sounds in the pipes – that could be the sound of a much-deeper water backup.
 In this case, it is time to opt for a method with a bit more finesse.
 Using a toilet snake to clear a drain is the preferred method of many a working plumber.
 This tool, despite sounding like a character from a bad monster movie, is actually a flexible precision instrument.